 Options for IA/A Level at MTS include English Literature, Core Mathematics, Mathematics, Biology, Chemistry, Physics, Sociology, History, Psychology, Business, Information Technology, Computer Science, Economics, Arabic as a first language, Art & Design (2 year course only), Drama (2 year course only), Physical Education (2 year course only), French (2 year course, or 1 year full A Level for native speakers), Spanish (2 year course, or 1 year full A Level for native speakers), and Media Studies (2 year course only).
 The range is constantly being expanded.

 The additional vocational pathway has been added with the provision of the Level 3 iBTEC in Sports and Business studies, and in Leisure and Tourism.
-The school plans to add Engineering in 2021-22.
+The school also plans to add Engineering.
 Mr. Iqbal foresees students taking a blended approach to their qualifications at both KS4 (years 10 and 11) and KS5 (years 12 and 13).

 At Key Stage 4, students who expected to achieve strong results are likely to take iGCSE/GCSE with the more academically able scholars studying for 9 subjects, whilst those wishing to follow the standard offering will take 8 subjects.
 Students who wish to take a blended option may study for i/GCSE and an i-BTEC level 2 qualification.
 Students preferring a fully vocational route would have the option of the i-BTEC only.